spec-ops-method/modernize-your-legacy-code-with-github-copilot/.github/steps/2-explain-legacy-code.md

 </details>

-### ⌨️ Activity: Create a data flow diagram
+### ⌨️ Activity: Add a data flow diagram to the specification

-Now that you have a better understanding of the school's accounting system, let's visualize how data flows through it.
-We can use that later as context for Copilot to help us modernize the code.
+Now that you have a formal specification, let's enhance it with a visual representation of how data flows through the system.
+Diagrams make specifications more accessible to non-technical stakeholders.

 >[!NOTE]
 > Notice how we are breaking down the task into smaller steps.